User management

 Manage agent configurations

-Allow user to create, edit and delete agent configurations stored on server.
+Allow user to create, edit and delete agent configurations stored on the server.
 Agent configuration options from server

 Manage all scheduled tasks